sravyaysk/vitaFlow/README.md

 2. __Annotation Server__

     We took a open source [Image annotation tool](https://github.com/frederictost/images_annotation_programme) and improvised to meet our needs.
+Check [here](vitaflow/annotate_server) for more details.

 # License